The Aerial: Plot

-The reconciled couple manage to rescue Ana and Tomás from Mr. TV's henchmen (led by a masked, malformed man referred to as "the Rat Man") and meet with the grandfather.
+The reconciled couple manage to rescue Ana and Tomás from Mr. TV's henchmen, led by a masked, malformed man referred to as "the Rat Man", and meet with the grandfather.
 Since Mr. TV is going to broadcast La Voz's voice and thus subdue all citizens, they have to broadcast a second voice to counter the effect.
 The grandfather suggests using an old station, The Aerial, abandoned in the outskirts of the city, in the snowy mountains.
 Tomás, Ana and her parents don inflatable suits (equal to those donned by "balloon men") which send them floating up in the sky.
 Just as the grandfather finishes elevating them, the Rat Man and his henchmen arrive and shoot him.
 The family are then propelled away into the mountains.

 Meanwhile, Mr. TV and Dr. Y initiate the broadcast during a boxing match.
 The citizens become hypnotized and subsequently fall asleep.
 Words then start oozing out of their bodies - the machine that sucked out their voice now takes their words out of them.

 In The Aerial, the Rat Man and his henchmen storm into the station, stopping short Tomás' transmission.
 Ana's father and the Rat Man fight over a gun and stumble into a secret room in the station that reveals The Aerial's director, a young girl fitted inside a glass orb that oversees the production of the drugged food that keeps citizens under Mr. TV's control.
 The gun goes off and kills The Aerial's director, who turns into an old woman after dying, and Ana knocks down the Rat Man.
 Back at the lab, Tomás' transmission sends Dr. Y into a choking fit and is finished off by Mr. TV.

-The transmissions counter each other and the citizens wake up, now able to use their voice (albeit without being able to speak).
+The transmissions counter each other and the citizens wake up, now able to use their voice, albeit without being able to speak.
 In the end, the family comes out of The Aerial, trying their new voices.

+Style

+The film is shot entirely in black and white, visually reminiscent of technically degraded black and white films of the early 20th century.
+It is visually inspired by and includes references to the films of Fritz Lang (Metropolis), Georges Méliès (A Trip to the Moon), F. W. Murnau, Sergei Eisenstein; it has also been compared to the films of Guy Maddin.